 Celebrating St. Patrick’s Day

-Join the Gainer clan as we show you how we are Celebrating St. Patrick’s Day this year.
+Join the Gainer clan as we show you how we are Celebrating St. Patrick’s Day with Irish Rosmary Potatoes and Guinness Shepherd’s Pie.

 The leftover food from the Sunday Roast was traditionally used to form the base of meals served throughout the week.
 For example, a roast beef may be chopped up with leftover carrots along with some additional onion and used in the filling for Shepards Pie and topped with leftover mashed potatoes.
 Here is my Irish Roasted Potato Recipe along with my Shepards Pie for your Saint Patrick’s Day Celebration.